speedie1337/spmenu/docs/docs.md

 Unlike dmenu and the many builds out there, spmenu has features like color support, Vim-like modes, image support, proper keybind configuration, and more.

+Most of these features can be disabled during compile time by editing `toggle.mk`.

 ## 2. Usage

 On runtime, spmenu reads from standard input (stdin). spmenu items are